hbc/NGS_Data_Analysis_Course/sessionIV/lessons/01_Salifish.md

 **a.** they first evaluate the sequences for all possible unique sequences of length k (kmer) in the **transcriptome** (genes/transcripts) to create an index.

 **b.** then they count the number of times those kmers appear in the **sequenced data**, i.e. the fastq.
-This count information is then used to estimate the abundance of each gene or transcript. **Note the newer version of Sailfish works similar to STAR using maximal extact matches (MEMs) so we can find matches in the index without hashing.*
+This count information is then used to estimate the abundance of each gene or transcript.

 <img src="../img/nbt.2862-F1.jpg" width="400">